“But God shows his love for us in that while we were still sinners, Christ died for us.”

 – Romans 5:8 –

 Do you focus daily on your relationship with God?
-The season of Great Lent is a time of renewed devotion as we are called to prayer, fasting and almsgiving.
-In the Armenian Church each Sunday of the Lenten period guides us in our reflections and meditations to evaluate our lives by offering means of self-discipline and instruction through the Scriptures.
+The season of Great Lent is a time of renewed devotion as we are called to prayer, fasting and almsgiving (charity).
+In the Armenian Church, each Sunday of the Lenten period guides us in our reflections and meditations to evaluate our lives by offering means of self discipline and instruction through the Scriptures.

-At the end of the Divine Liturgy on the Eve of Great Lent, Shrovetide or Poon Paregentan, the Altar Curtain is closed to symbolise the expulsion of Adam and Eve from the Kingdom of heaven.
-Since the Main Altar symbolises the Throne of God, the faithful (like Adam and Eve) are “expelled” from Paradise in a 40-day period of penitence.
+At the end of the Divine Liturgy, on the Eve of Great Lent (Poon Paregentan), the Altar Curtain is closed to symbolise the expulsion of Adam and Eve from the Kingdom of heaven.
+Since the main Altar symbolises the Throne of God, the faithful (like Adam and Eve) are “expelled” from Paradise in a 40 day period of penitence.

 Each Sunday of Lent has a unique name along with a unique message:

-- Week 1 – Poon Paregentan (Shrovetide)– A day of good living, reminding us of God’s love and blessings.
+- Week 1 – Poon Paregentan – A day of good living, reminding us of God’s love and blessings.
 (Read Matt.
 5-7)